SoCal continues to swelter while battling power drain during heat wave

 Temperatures will decline slightly Wednesday but remain in the 90s and 100s in several communities.

-The California Independent System Operator, which operates the state power grid, declared a Flex Alert from 3 p.m. to 10 p.m.
-Tuesday, but by 8 p.m. declared no forced outages would be necessary that day.
-The Flex Alert remains in place for Wednesday.
+The California Independent System Operator, which operates the state power grid, declared a Stage 2 Emergency Tuesday, but by 8 p.m. declared no forced outages would be necessary that day.
+A Stage 3 Emergency initiates rotating power outages, according to the California ISO.

 Officials were also urging businesses statewide to restrict their usage.
 In some cases, the state is asking business owners to support outreach to their customers about conserving energy.